Rain looms as search for California wildfire missing continues

 The rain also could increase the risk of mudslides in areas where the fire destroyed all vegetation.

-“While it isn’t an exceptionally strong storm, the recent burns make mud slides on hills and slopes a real danger,” Burke said.
+“While it isn’t an exceptionally strong storm, the recent burns make mud slides on hills and slopes a real danger,” the National Weather Service’s Burke said.

-The storm, which is expected to carry moderate winds of 15-20 mph could also cause problems for evacuees, hundreds of whom are sheltering in tents and cars.
+The storm, which is expected to carry moderate winds of about 15 to 20 mph (24-32 kph), could also cause problems for evacuees, hundreds of whom are sheltering in tents and cars.

 The number of people in need of shelter is not clear, but as many as 52,000 people had been ordered to evacuate.

-Evacuees sleeping in tents in a Walmart parking lot in Chico west of Paradise, were moved to shelters on Sunday as that location is prone to flooding, according to local media reports.
+Evacuees sleeping in tents in a Walmart parking lot in Chico, west of Paradise, were moved to shelters on Sunday as that location is prone to flooding, according to local media reports.

-Four hundred miles south of Sacramento near Malibu, at least two inches of rain are expected to fall on a second fire, the Woolsey.
+Four hundred miles (644 km) south of Sacramento near Malibu, at least two inches of rain are expected to fall on a second fire, the Woolsey.
 Known to have killed three people, it was 94 percent contained on Monday morning and full containment was expected by Thanksgiving on Thursday.

+Malibu’s power supply was cut off on Monday to allow for repairs, the Los Angeles County sheriff’s office said.

 The cause of both fires is under investigation, but electric utilities reported localized equipment problems around the time they broke out.